ibm-cloud-docs/databases-for-elasticsearch/howto-resources-scaling.md

 ```
 {: pre}

 CPU and RAM allocation is not allowed when provisioning or scaling through Isolated Compute.
 You must specify `mulitenant` for the `host_flavor` parameter.
 {: note}

 CPU and RAM autoscaling is not supported on {{site.data.keyword.databases-for}} Isolated Compute.
 Disk autoscaling is available.
 If you have provisioned an Isolated instance or switched over from a deployment with autoscaling, keep an eye on your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-mongodb?topic=databases-for-mongodb-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
 To add resources to your instance, manually scale your deployment.
 {: note}

 ### The `host flavor` parameter
 {: #host-flavor-parameter-api}
 {: api

-The `host_flavor` parameter defines your Compute sizing.
+The `host_flavor` parameter defines your compute sizing.
 To provision a Shared Compute instance, specify `multitenant`.
 To provision an Isolated Compute instance, input the appropriate value for your desired CPU and RAM configuration.

 | **Host flavor** | **host_flavor value** |
 |:-------------------------:|:---------------------:|